2.4. Deriving order conditions using trees#

 We now define the properties of order and density of a rooted tree

-assign a value of 1 to each leaf node (a node with no children) in the tree;
+assign a value of 1 to each leaf node in the tree;

 for all non-leaf nodes assign a value of 1 more than the sum of the values of their child nodes;